ubuntu-robotics/ros-snaps-examples/non_lts_galactic/README.md

 # Non LTS ROS snap
-via [extensions](https://snapcraft.io/docs/supported-extensions), snapcraft offers support LTS versions of ROS.
+snapcraft offers support for LTS versions of ROS via [extensions](https://snapcraft.io/docs/supported-extensions), They factorize some YAML code that are common to ROS snaps.
+While convenient, they are not necessary.

 With some extra work you can still build a ROS snap without an extensions.
 Here we give an example by building a ROS 2 Galactic snap.